 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The beautiful Seychelles are often credited as one of the most romantic destinations in the world.
-The Seychelles casts a siren-like spell over travellers, with crystalline turquoise waters, pristine coral reefs, and powdery beaches that encircle vast granite pinnacles and verdant rainforest.
+The beautiful Seychelles archipelago in the heart of the Indian Ocean is often touted as one of the most romantic destinations in the world.
+The Seychelles casts a spell over travellers, with crystalline turquoise waters, pristine coral reefs and powdery beaches that encircle vast granite pinnacles and verdant rainforest.

-The islands are stretched across nearly one million square kilometres of the Indian Ocean east of Kenya, and even have their own suggestively shaped fruit, the famous 'coco de mer' double coconut, to emphasise the country's seductive charms.
+The islands are stretched across nearly one million square kilometres of ocean off the coast of East Africa.
 Only a few of the 115 islands are inhabited, with most of the local population (known as Seychellois) gathered on the main island, Mahé, around the capital city of Victoria.

-The Seychellois population comprises an eclectic mix of the descendants of freed African slaves, Arab, Indian and Chinese traders, and British and French settlers and seafarers who go about their business speaking a Creole patois.
-The multi-party democratic republic was once a thriving pirate's haven, but today it serves as a refuge for sun-seekers, honeymooners and nature lovers who congregate in the top quality hotels and resorts on the shores of the main islands.
+The Seychellois population comprises an eclectic mix of the descendants of freed African slaves, Arab, Indian and Chinese traders, British and French settlers and Creole seafarers.
+The multi-party democratic republic was once a thriving pirate's haven, but today it serves as a refuge for sun seekers, honeymooners and nature lovers who congregate in the top quality hotels and resorts on the shores of the main islands.

-Almost half of the total land area of the Seychelles is protected and most of its islands are designated marine sanctuaries, which goes some way to explaining why the archipelago is so pristinely well preserved.
-Naturally, Seychelles is a dream destination for aquatic pursuits like diving, snorkelling, sailing and fishing, but visitors will also find that the virgin jungles and granite peaks provide a playground for hikers, bird-watchers and rock climbers.
+Almost half of the total land area of the Seychelles is protected and most of its islands are designated marine sanctuaries, which goes some way to explaining why the archipelago is so pristine and well preserved.
+Naturally, the Seychelles is a dream destination for aquatic pursuits such as diving, snorkelling, sailing and fishing, but visitors will also find that the virgin jungles and granite peaks provide a playground for hikers, bird watchers and rock climbers.

-Keen fishermen should head to Desroche Island, Alphonse Island and Farquhar Atoll, while surfers will love Anse Intendance.
+Keen fishermen should head to Desroches Island, Alphonse Island and Farquhar Atoll, while surfers will love Anse Intendance.
 Some of the best islands for birders include the aptly named Bird Island, the Aride Island Nature Reserve and Cousin Island.
-Nature lovers will also relish the wildlife on Curieuse Island, Silhouette Island, and the UNESCO-listed Aldabra Atoll, to name just a few.
+Nature lovers will also relish the wildlife on Curieuse Island, Silhouette Island and the UNESCO-listed Aldabra Atoll, to name just a few.

-The century-old Botanical Gardens at the south end of Victoria extend for six hectares (15 acres), and are planted with a wide variety of indigenous and exotic trees, including the Seychelles islands' unique 'coco de mer' palms.
+The century-old, six hectare Botanical Gardens at the south end of Victoria provide a cool, green oasis in the city, and are planted with a wide variety of indigenous and exotic trees, including the Seychelles islands' unique 'coco de mer' palms.
 For those staying on the island of Mahe and not travelling much further afield, the botanical garden may present the only opportunity to see this highly unusual plant, which is found nowhere else in the world.
 The orchid garden is also particularly lovely.
-There is a restaurant and souvenir shop in the gardens.
-The National Botanical Gardens provide a cool, green oasis in the city, the perfect spot for a stroll or a picnic.
+Visitors can stop at the restaurant situated in the gardens for a bite to eat after a day of admiring the blooms.

-A treat for nature lovers, guided tours are offered from Victoria harbour to the St Anne National Marine Park, which covers six islands off the coast of Mahé, near the city.
+Nature lovers will relish a guided tour from Victoria harbour to the magnificent St Anne National Marine Park, which covers six islands off the coast of Mahé.
 The islands included in the park are Ste Anne, Ile Moyenne, Ile Ronde, Ile Longue, Ile Cachee and Ile aux Cerfs.
-The park encompasses one of the most important nesting sites for Hawksbill turtles, and beneath its clear waters, ideal for snorkelling, the glory of the coral reefs can be enjoyed.
-Glass bottomed boat trips and sunset cruises are also available, and the national park is a beautiful and popular spot for wedding photos.
+The park encompasses one of the most important nesting sites for hawksbill turtles, and beneath its clear waters the glory of the coral reefs awaits snorkellers and divers.
+Glass-bottomed boat trips and sunset cruises are also available, and the national park is a beautiful and popular spot for wedding photos.
 All Marine National Parks in Seychelles are open daily, including public holidays.

-With crystal clear waters and wonderful underwater reefs, wrecks, boulders and sea life, it is no surprise that one of the main activities in the Seychelles is exploring this underwater world.
-The islands have a selection of dive sites ranging from those suitable for snorkellers and novice divers through to those preferred by experienced scuba enthusiasts.
-Highlights include the wreck of the Royal Navy tanker Ennerdale, the grey reef sharks off Marianne Island, and the spectacular coral life around The Sisters, Trompeuse and the Outer Islands.
+With crystal clear waters and wonderful underwater reefs, wrecks, boulders and sea life, it is no surprise that one of the main activities in the Seychelles is exploring its underwater world.
+The islands have a selection of dive sites ranging from those suitable for snorkellers and novice divers, to those preferred by experienced scuba enthusiasts.
+Highlights include the wreck of the Royal Navy tanker Ennerdale, the grey reef sharks off Marianne Island and the spectacular coral life around The Sisters, Trompeuse and the Outer Islands.

-The mile-long beach encircling beautiful Beau Vallon Bay on the northern coast of Mahé Island is the most popular beach resort area in the Seychelles, boasting several hotels, a casino, and a selection of scuba diving and water sport centres.
-Beau Vallon also has a number of dive sites within the bay, including two wrecks and several coral reefs; the bay is known for its clear waters and enviable visibility.
-The Marine Park of Bay Ternay is also easily accessible from Beau Vallon.
-The bay is home to three major hotels, some of the island's oldest and most famous: Le Meridien, Fisherman's Cove; the Berjaya Beau Vallon; and the Coral Strand.
-There are, however, many other hotels in the area, and numerous restaurants.
+The mile-long beach that encircles beautiful Beau Vallon Bay on the northern coast of Mahé Island is the most popular beach resort area in the Seychelles, boasting several hotels, a casino and a selection of scuba-diving and water-sport centres.
+Beau Vallon, known for its clear waters and enviable visibility, also has a number of dive sites within the bay, including wrecks and several coral reefs.

 Seychelles is constantly hot and humid, with an average annual temperature of 84°F (29°C), and a similar average sea temperature, which seldom drops below 81°F (27°C).
 The heat is usually pleasantly tempered by sea breezes.
 The islands lie outside of the hurricane belt, so storms are rare, but tropical rains fall during January and February.
 It is easy to escape the showers, though, because it can be sunny on one side of an island while it rains on the other.

 The Seychelles currency is the Rupee (SCR), divided into 100 cents.
 Visitors can now pay in SCR and are no longer obligated to pay for all services in major foreign currency notes, but are entitled to use their preferred major foreign currency as well (Euros are the most widely used), or to pay by credit card.
-It is important to note that it is illegal to exchange foreign currency for Rupees at unofficial outlets, or with individuals, so make sure to get change in the currency used to purchase goods or services.
 Credit cards are widely welcomed throughout the Seychelles.
 Money can be exchanged at banks and the airport on Mahé, or at hotels.
-To change Rupees back into foreign currency on departure requires the official receipt from the initial transaction.
 ATMs are available at major banks in Victoria and Praslin.

 Creole, English and French are all spoken in the Seychelles.